Jackson, Tennessee: 20th century

 Similar legal challenges to the electoral and city systems in Clarksville and Chattanooga led to changes in their city charters to establish more numerous members of a city council or board of commission, to be elected from single-member districts.
 As a result, more African-American and women candidates have been elected as representatives from those jurisdictions.

 The dissolution of the former government in Jackson resulted in the need for an elected city school board, since one of the commissioners had previously managed education.
-The city commissioners chose to consolidate their school system with that of the Madison County, Tennessee school system in 1990, creating the Jackson-Madison County School Board.
+The city commissioners chose to consolidate their school system with that of the Madison County school system in 1990, creating the Jackson-Madison County School Board.
 This was also done to achieve desegregation goals.
 The nine-member board is elected from six districts across the county; three districts elect two members each and the other three each elect one member.
 All members are elected for four-year terms, with elections held on a staggered basis every two years.
 The demographics of the county in 2012 for major ethnic groups were 60.3% white and 37% African American.
 In 2008 the school system was still under a court order supervising its desegregation progress.

-In the post-World War II era, the railroad industry went through restructuring and mergers.
+In the post-World War II era, the railroad industry underwent restructuring and mergers.
 (See section below).
-By the end of 1960s, it sharply reduced passenger service to Jackson; there were related losses of associated industrial jobs supporting the railroads, causing economic problems in the region.
+By the end of the 1960s, it sharply reduced passenger service to Jackson; there were related losses of associated industrial jobs supporting the railroads, causing economic problems in the region.

 1999 to present

 Between 1999 and 2008, several violent tornadoes struck large portions of the city.
 The McKellar-Sipes Regional Airport was severely damaged in January 1999, a storm that resulted in eleven fatalities.
 The 1999 tornado also damaged the 30 acre Riverside Cemetery, where 40 known Confederate soldiers, 140 unknowns, and many families of the founders of Jackson are buried.
 The cemetery's acres of old trees and many of the statues, monuments, and graves were damaged during the tornado.

 Parts of the Union University campus were damaged in November 2002.
 The downtown area was devastated in May 2003 by an F4 tornado, and there were eight deaths.
 Many dormitories at the Union campus were demolished in a storm in February 2008.

-On May 1, 2010 a severe thunderstorm hit Jackson, dropping 13 inches of rain in a short period of time.
+On May 1, 2010, a severe thunderstorm hit Jackson, dropping 13 inches of rain in a short period of time.
 Flash floods destroyed many homes and streets.